 Conclusion

-In this tutorial, we learned how to use JavaScript to set the position of an element.
+In this tutorial, we learned how to set position of an element in JavaScript.

 We also learned how to position an element in the center of the screen.